fabian-sp/ncOPT/README.md

 The code was tested for a 2-dim nonsmooth version of the Rosenbrock function, constrained with a maximum function.
 See Example 5.1 in [1].
 For this problem, the analytical solution is known.
 The picture below shows the trajectory of SQP-GS for different starting points.
 The final iterates are marked with the black plus while the analytical solution is marked with the golden star.
 We can see that the algorithm finds the minimizer consistently.

-To reproduce this experiment, see the file `test_rosenbrock.py`.
+To reproduce this experiment, see the file `example_rosenbrock.py`.

 ![SQP-GS trajectories for a 2-dim example](rosenbrock.png "SQP-GS trajectories for a 2-dim example")

 ## Implementation details

 The solver has three main arguments, called `f`, `gI` and `gE`.
 The first is the objective while the latter are lists of inequality and equality constraint functions.
-Each element of `gI` and `gE` should be a scalar function.
+Each element of `gI` and `gE` can have a multidimensional output.
 Each element of `gI` and `gE` as well as the objective `f` needs to be an instance of a class which contains the following properties.

 ### Attributes

 * `self.dim`: integer, specifies dimension of the input argument.
+* `self.dim`: integer, specifies dimension of the output.

 ### Methods

 * `self.eval`: evaluates the function at a point `x`.
 * `self.grad`: evaluates the gradient at a point `x`.

-For an example, see the classes defined in `ncopt/rosenbrock.py`.
+For an example, see the classes defined in `ncopt/funs.py`.
 Moreover, we implemented a class for a constraint coming from a Pytorch neural network (i.e. `g_i(x)` is an already trained neural network).
 For this, see `ncopt/torch_obj.py`.

 ## References